 Tip: To see only .reg files, make sure Registration Files (*.reg) is selected as the file type under File name: in the Import Registry File dialog.

 - Click Open.

-- Note: The data from the .reg file will be imported with no further question or a preview of what changes will be made; existing entries will be overwritten.
+Important: The data from the selected .reg file will be imported without further questions or a preview of what changes will be made; existing entries will be overwritten.